carablythe/YourPantryfrontend/README.md

 UNSOLVED PROBLEMS:
 1. User authentication (registered, log in, log out, profile page, and permission to edit and delete ONLY the recipes they've made)
-2. sorting list of recipes alphabetically
+2. sorting list of recipes alphabetically (THIS WAS SOLVED November 2022 by putting .sort((a, b) => a.dish.localeCompare(b.dish)).map((recipe, index) before the .map of recipe data and after the filter for the query in the app.js file)
 3. multi-word search capability

 STRETCH/FUTURE GOALS: